 10 Best Indoor Air Purifying Plants

-Here I am listing the top 10 air purifying plants that you can find in India that remove the above-mentioned pollutants (and you can easily keep these in your homes and offices).
+Here I am listing the top 10 air purifying plants that that remove the above-mentioned pollutants (and you can easily keep these in your homes and offices).

 I have also listed useful details about each indoor plant that may help you make a decision.

 Money Plant (Epipremnum aureum)